How does laughing feel?

 Go to see a stand-up comedian, comedy performance or, God forbid, even meet your friends!

 Laughter Yoga is a combination of laughter exercises intertwined with deep breathing exercises.

 Think about laughing for a second… do you breathe in or out when you laugh?
 I’m sure you just laughed to test this!

-As you breathe out when you laugh, you expel stale air from your lungs (forcibly so with a “belly laugh”).
-When your lungs feel empty, you take a sharp intake of breath to replenish your lungs with ‘fresh’ air.
+As you breathe out when you laugh, you expel stale air from your lungs (forcibly so with a “belly laugh”) and, when your lungs feel empty, you replenish them with a sharp inhale of ‘fresh’ air.